kbknapp/Clapp-py/README.md

 ### Adding Additional Arguments
 Most command line applications will want to add their own command line arguments in addition to the "for free" options that `clapp` provides.
 Adding those arguments is is as simple as creating a few objects and giving them to your application.

-Let's say you want to allow users to pass an optional output file to use using either a `-o` or `--output` switch and the file name (Note: You do not need to use both a long and shorthand version of a switch).
+Let's say you want to allow users to pass an optional output file using either a `-o` or `--output` switch and the file name (Note: You do not need to use both a long and shorthand version of a switch).
 And you also want to  accept a mandatory positional argument, which is some input file your program needs to function.

 In order to get the information back out of the those switches and arguemnts, start will return a dictionary filled with the parsed data.
 ```python